Supported package managers¶

 If your project uses different file names, or defines production and/or development dependencies across multiple files,

-you can specify the names of the files using --requirements-file
+you can specify the names of the files using --requirements-file and

-(both can be specified multiple times),
+--dev-requirements-file (both can be specified multiple times), for

 migrate-to-uv \